CommandShiftHQ/be-northwind-mysql/README.md

 ```
 mysql -uroot -p
 ```
 You will then be prompted for the root user password.
-Type in `supersecret` and hit return.
+Type in `supersecret` and hit return. (characters you entered won't be shown on terminal, just type away and hit enter)

 Check database has been created:
 ```